1890–91 Dumbarton F.C. season

-Story of the Season
+Season

 August

 The season began with an invitation to play in the Rangers FC Sports eleven-a-side tournament.
 On 2 August Dumbarton defeated St Mirren 2–0 in the semi-final, but lost out a week later to the hosts, Rangers, 4–1 in the final.

 On 16 August the opening games in the inaugural Scottish Football League championship were played, and Dumbarton began their campaign with a home fixture against Cowlairs.
 The team lined up as McLeod (goal); Hannah and Watson (backs); Keir, Boyle and McMillan (half backs); and Bell, Hutcheson; Mair; Henderson and Taylor (forwards).
 Taylor scored Dumbarton's first ever league goal after 15 minutes, but shortly thereafter Cowlairs equalised.
 In the second half Cowlairs were kept hemmed in as the Sons hit every part of the woodwork but the ball would not go in.
 Taylor scored late on but it was ruled out for offside and the game ended at 1–1.

 Football was included as part of the International Exhibition of Science, Art & Industry held in Edinburgh in 1890, and the third game held in this connection was between Dumbarton and Leith Athletic.
 Wilson from the second XI taking Hutcheson's place was the only change to the team.
 The game was held in good conditions apart from a strong wind blowing down the pitch meaning most of the play was confined to one end.
 In the first half the Sons played against the wind and with good defensive play reached the interval only one down.
 In the second half Dumbarton used the conditions to their advantage and two goals from Wilson and another from Mair gave Dumbarton a 3–1 win.

 Three days later, Dumbarton travelled to Cathkin Park, to play Third Lanark in a league fixture.
 Hutcheson returned to the side.
 Bell opened his account after 30 minutes but Thirds replied soon after, this being the score at half time.
 Taylor and Mair restored the Sons advantage and the game finished 3–1.

 On 30 August Hearts came to Boghead to fulfil a league fixture.
 McNaught came in to replace Henderson in the front line and reserve player McDonald played for McMillan.
 Hearts were first to score but Bell with his third goal in three league games equalised matters just before half time.
 The Sons came out in the second half intent on pushing forward and goals from Bell and Mair secured a 3–1 win.

 At the end of the month, Dumbarton sat in second place in the league with five points from three games, a point behind Rangers.